webuild-consortium/architecture/webuild-drafts/webuild-draft-rpi-impl-scenarios.md

 ## Overview

-This document describes three implementation scenarios for Relying Party Intermediaries (RPI) where only the first one it the only one that is compliant with the requirements defined in **ETSI TS 119 612 clause 5.5.1** and the **eIDAS 2.0 regulation** (Article 5b(10)).
+This document describes three implementation scenarios for Relying Party Intermediaries (RPI) where only the first one is the only compliant with the requirements defined in **ETSI TS 119 612 clause 5.5.1** and the **eIDAS 2.0 regulation** (Article 5b(10)).

 ## Terminology